MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/mbbdeviceresponseavailable.md

 [!include[MBBCx Beta Prerelease](../mbbcx-beta-prerelease.md)]

-The client driver shall call this method when there is a MBIM control message ready from the device, as the response of a previous MBIM control message sent to the device from the MbbCx framework.
+A client driver calls the **MbbDeviceResponseAvailable** method when there is an MBIM control message ready from the device, as the response to a previous MBIM control message sent to the device from the MBBCx framework.

-It can also call this method to notify the MbbCx framework of an unsolicated device event.
+It can also call this method to notify the MBBCx framework of an unsolicited device event.

 ## Syntax